 “The sense of self and being true defines who you really are.
 The mistake is made when you lie to yourself trying to hide the truth.
 If you wear a mask for too long, there will come a time when you can not remove it without removing your face.”

-“My name is Aleana, and I am 47.
+“My name is Aleana, and I am (Beep) years old.
 I always felt a bit different when it comes to my gender like most Transgender people.
 After a great deal of pain and denial, I guess I just got to a point where I had to start living my truth, I was sick of living a facade.
 You see I have gender Dysphoria, fairly mild compared to some, but sometimes still difficult to deal with nonetheless.
-I have been going through my Transition for a long time and on Hormone Replacement Therapy for 12 months now.
+I have been going through my Transition for a long time and on Hormone Replacement Therapy for over 3 years now.
 I’m feeling really positive with the way it’s going.
 For those who don’t understand Gender Dysphoria is not an illness per-se, it is more like being a guitar that is not tuned right.
 You can play a song but it is never correct.
 Once the guitar is in tune the music is divine.
 The noise of Dysphoria is gone; I am finally able to live true to myself”.

 “We moved back to Launceston in 2015, in that time Launceston people have treated me with nothing but respect.
 But also since I started my transition, I can honestly say I have only ever had 2 minor incidents that were saved with some quick witted comments.
 A young woman in ugg boots, trackies and a Guns N Roses T shirt on came up to me in Coles and screamed ‘Freak’ in my face to impress her friends.
 After comparing our clothes and saying “my shoes cost more than your outfit, well if I am a freak, you’re a bogan”.
 Feeling quite proud of myself I turned into the next aisle, and an older lady was standing there.
 She had witnessed what had just transpired and gave me a huge big hug and she said some lovely words to me.
 Another time I was in the elevator near Target and a man walked in and the doors shut.
 He stared intently at me looking me up and down.
 I thought to myself “Here we go”.
 He continued to stare until I cracked and said in a deep voice “ok you got me, I’ve been recognised.
 I am happy to sign autographs but be quick before the paparazzi turn up’.
 At that point he went very red in the face, the doors opened and he sprinted out without a word, looking very sheepish at a friend who was with me.
 Boy did we laugh!!